Africa captures only about 40% of the revenues it could get from its natural resources

 África capta apenas cerca de 40% das receitas que poderia obter dos seus recursos naturais

-The World Bank said that resource-rich governments in sub-Saharan Africa have the opportunity to make better use of their resources to finance their public programs, diversify their economies, and increase access to energy.
+The World Bank said that resource-rich governments in sub-Saharan Africa have the opportunity to make better use of their resources to finance their public programs, diversify their economies and increase access to energy.

-Entitled "Africa's Resource Future," the World Bank report, released yesterday, finds that, on average, countries capture only about 40% of the revenues they could potentially get from their natural resources.
+Entitled "The Future of Africa's Resources", the World Bank report, launched yesterday, finds that, on average, countries capture only around 40% of the revenues they could potentially obtain from their natural resources.

-Full taxation of natural resources is also important to collect the full cost of environmental and social impacts, not always fully covered by producers, including oil resources.
+"Full taxation of natural resources is also important in order to charge the full cost of environmental and social impacts, which are not always fully covered by producers, including oil resources.
 Not doing so can act as an implicit subsidy to production and increase carbon emissions.
-Maximizing government revenues in the form of royalties and taxes paid by the private industries exploiting natural resources, like attracting new investment, would be a double benefit to people and planet by increasing fiscal space and removing implicit subsidies to production," says James Cust, senior economist for the World Bank's Africa Region and co-editor of the report.
+Maximizing government revenues in the form of royalties and taxes paid by the private industries that exploit natural resources, as well as attracting new investment, would be a double benefit for people and the planet, increasing fiscal space and removing implicit subsidies to production," says James Cust, senior economist at the World Bank's Africa Region and co-editor of the report.

-However, experience shows that natural resource wealth does not automatically translate into inclusive growth and prosperity.
-Minerals, oil, and gas account for a third or more of exports from most Sub-Saharan African countries, but countries have struggled to convert this wealth into sustainable growth.
-Regional dependence on global commodity prices has led to suboptimal management of public resources when prices are high and economic and fiscal crises when prices fall,? the report says.
+"However, experience shows that natural resource wealth does not automatically translate into inclusive growth and prosperity.
+Minerals, oil and gas account for a third or more of most sub-Saharan African countries' exports, but countries have struggled to convert this wealth into sustainable growth.
+Regional dependence on global commodity prices has led to sub-optimal management of public resources when prices are high, and to economic and fiscal crises when prices fall," reads the report.

-Africa's Resource Future" recommends that policy makers turn the "resource curse" into a resource opportunity, in which countries not only capture the full value of resource revenues but also attract private sector investment, and governments should prepare for boom and bust cycles by investing resource revenues in productive capital, health and education of the people, and infrastructure that can support diversification of the economy.
+"Africa's Resource Future" recommends that policymakers turn the "resource curse into a resource opportunity", where countries not only capture the full value of resource revenues but also attract private sector investment, and governments prepare for boom and bust cycles by investing resource revenues in productive capital, people's health and education, and infrastructure that can support the diversification of the economy.
 (The Country)

 Share this article